What is vertebroplasty?

 your spinal cord and nerves.

-and allows you to return to normal activity after a recovery period.
+the vertebra and allows you to return to normal activity after a recovery period.

 Why might I need vertebroplasty?